Discover Your Favorite Craft Beers at These Local Outposts

 Bootleggers Brewery

-Bootlegger’s Brewery, founded in 2008 by Aaron Barkenhagen, is a super cool craft brewery based in Fullerton.
-Known for its adventurous approach to brewing and an enduringĀ commitment to quality, Bootlegger’s offers a diverse lineup of beers that appeal to a wide range of tastes.
-They are particularly recognized for their IPAs, stouts and ales, often experimenting with different ingredients and styles to create unique flavors.
-The brewery operates a taproom where visitors can sample their latest releases and flagship beers in a friendly, community-oriented atmosphere.
-Pair a pint with fish and chips or a pesto chicken sandwich, and youāll be golden!
+Founded in 2008 by Aaron Barkenhagen, Bootlegger’s Brewery, is a cool craft brewery based in Fullerton.
+Known for its adventurous approach to brewing and a commitment to quality, Bootlegger’s offers a lineup of beers that appeal to a range of tastes.
+They are recognized for their IPAs, stouts and ales, often experimenting with different ingredients and styles to create unique flavors.
+The brewery operates a taproom where visitors can sample their latest releases and flagship beers in a friendly, laid-back atmosphere.
+Order a pint of Far Out IPA, made with Thai tea, and buffalo wings or a pesto chicken sandwich, and youāll be golden!

 Locations: Fullerton and Costa Mesa